MacFlecknoe/service-repository-sample/router/README.md

 Router
 ===========

-Example shows how WS-Policy should be processed in the integration layer of the SOA architecture represented by the camel libraries.
+Example shows how cross cutting logic should be enforced in part via WS-Policy using camel.
+Camel routing logic exists in a seperate logical tier from our services; its mediation capabilties realize a major piece of the integration layer of the SOA reference architecture.

 Of note: